tidalf/ha-addon-vault/README.md

 vault login $(decrypt $2)
 vault token create -ttl=2h

-echo "copy this token in the setting \"provision_token:\"" echo "and set unsafe_downgrade: true" echo "then restart the addon, press enter when done"
+echo "copy this token in the setting \"provision_token_password:\"" echo "and set unsafe_downgrade: true" echo "then restart the addon, press enter when done"